Skip to content

 Parameters

-tabFileName String
+tabFileName string

-fieldName String
+fieldName string

 buildRecordIdMode BuildRecordIdMode

-startNumber Int32
+startNumber int

 public static void BuildRecordIdColumn(string tabFileName, string fieldName, BuildRecordIdMode buildRecordIdMode, int startNumber, Encoding encoding)